daniel-j77/Machine-Learning-Based-Spam-Ham-Detection/README.md

-# 📩 Machine Learning Based SMS Spam & Ham Detection System
+# 📩 Machine Learning Based Spam & Ham Detection

 An end-to-end Machine Learning and Natural Language Processing (NLP) project that automatically classifies SMS messages as **Spam** or **Ham (Legitimate Message)** using Logistic Regression and TF-IDF Vectorization.